shatha12/Classification_Job_Change_Prediction/README.md

 ## MVP :

-The primary goal of the project is to predict either will look for a new job or not.
+The primary goal of the project is to predict either they will look for a new job or not.